2014-2015 Spanish Courses

-This course is intended for students who have previously had some Spanish but have forgotten most of it.
-We will do a thorough review of basic grammatical, lexical, and syntactical concepts at a more accelerated pace than the regular Beginning Spanish class.
-In addition to the use of a textbook, Ivitaciones, which includes a video story, Escenas de la vida, and other online components, we will also make use of pair and small groups among other supplemental activities, including games, to enhance learning and speaking ability and to deepen a cultural understanding of Spain and Latin America.
+This course is intended for students who have had studied some Spanish previously but who have forgotten most of it.
+We will do a thorough review of basic grammatical, lexical, and syntactical concepts at a more accelerated pace than in the regular Beginning Spanish class.
+In addition to the use of a textbook, Invitaciones (which includes a video story, Escenas de la vida, and other online components), we will make use of pair and small groups among other supplemental activities, including games, to enhance learning and speaking ability and to deepen the cultural understanding of Spain and Latin America.
 By the end of the first semester, students should be able to function in informal, transactional, and interpersonal situations; understand key ideas and add some supporting details; ask and answer questions; produce simple narrations and descriptions, as well as explanations; deal with a range of topics from the self to the immediate environment; and produce increasingly sophisticated paragraphs on a variety of topics.
-By the end of the second semester, students will also be able to read and understand simple journalistic essays, read short stories and one-act plays, and discuss them using basic concepts in Spanish.
-Taught entirely in Spanish.
-Spanish placement test is required in addition to an interview with the instructor.
+By the end of the second semester, students will additionally be able to read and understand simple journalistic essays, read short stories and one-act plays, and discuss them using basic concepts in Spanish.
+Course conducted in Spanish.
+Placement test is required, in addition to an interview with the instructor.

 Intermediate Spanish I: Fiction and Nonfiction in Latin American and Iberian Culture

 This course is intended for students who have already mastered the basics of Spanish and wish to improve their grammar, oral, writing, and reading skills.
-The students will work with contemporary literary, cinematographic, and journalistic productions from Latin American and Iberian culture.
-Through the cultural analysis of several short stories, journalistic chronicles, blogs, social media, films, and documentaries, we will explore several topics: relations between fiction and nonfiction, gender and sexuality, the politics of representation, race, migration, etc. Much of the work in the class will focus on communication.
+Students will work with contemporary literary, cinematographic, and journalistic productions from Latin American and Iberian culture.
+Through the cultural analysis of short stories, journalistic chronicles, blogs, social media, films, and documentaries, we will explore the relations between fiction and nonfiction and the politics of representation in Hispanic America.
+Much of the work in the class will focus on communication.
 We will also try to take advantage of some of the cultural opportunities in the New York City area.
 Weekly conversation with a language assistant will be required.
-This course is conducted entirely in Spanish.
-Spanish placement test is recommended for students who have not taken Spanish at Sarah Lawrence College, in addition to an interview with the instructor.
+Course conducted in Spanish.
+Spanish placement test is required for students who have not taken Spanish at Sarah Lawrence College, in addition to an interview with the instructor.